 We’re glad you’re interested in sharing our village with your audience!
 Our mission is to educate, demonstrate, and live by example, and at the same time we value our privacy and the comfort of knowing who’s in the village at any time.
-Most importantly, please don’t just show up expecting to film, interview, or even look around, without having arranged to be oriented by Outreach.
+Most importantly, please don’t just show up expecting to film, interview, or even look around, without having arranged for an orientation first.

 We have some protocol around photography and other types of media.
 Please read our Media Policy before creating media about Dancing Rabbit or planning to visit Dancing Rabbit for your project.

 Dancing Rabbit Overview